stel1a/Paranoia-Task-Reciever/README.md

 # Installation
 1. clone the git repo: `(jj) git clone https://github.com/stel1a/Paranoia-Task-Reciever`
 2. `cd Paranoia-Task-Reciever`
-3.  modify the usb printer variable in main.py if necessary (the default one is set up for an EPSON TM-T88IV thermal printer)
-4. `pip install .` (create a python venv first if you need to)
+3. `pip install .` (create a python venv first if you need to)
-5.  start the script by running `paranoia` in the terminal :3c.
+4.  start the script by running `paranoia` in the terminal :3c.

 # Dependencies
 * python-escpos (python-escpos[all])